jbergknoff/terraform-plan-approval/README.md

 # terraform-plan-approval

+This is the codebase powering https://terraform-plan-approval.herokuapp.com/.

 As of August 2020, [GitHub Actions has no support for prompting a user for input](https://github.community/t/prompting-for-user-input-in-github-action/125838/2).
 When running Terraform, that's a deal breaker: the ability to review and approve/reject plans is critical.
 This web app is a hacky workaround to make GitHub Actions usable for this Terraform use case.
 It's only intended for demonstration purposes.
 Please don't use this for anything real.

-This is the codebase powering https://terraform-plan-approval.herokuapp.com/.
 We can `POST` a plan to the service, and the service will then serve a page with the plan and approve/reject buttons.
 The service has an endpoint where we can check the status of the plan (pending/rejected/approved).
 We'll poll that status endpoint, waiting for the plan to be approved or rejected by a human, and then our workflow can proceed.

 ![Approval prompt](/terraform_plan_approval/static/image/demo.png "Approval prompt")

 There is no authentication or authorization.
 The Heroku-hosted version of this should not be used in any important setting.
 Feel free to fork this and/or stand it up in a private network for internal use, though.
 The data is stored ephemerally in Redis.

-There will soon be an associated GitHub Action (TODO) which will interact with the service.
+The [jbergknoff/github-action-wait-for-terraform-plan-approval GitHub Action](https://github.com/jbergknoff/github-action-wait-for-terraform-plan-approval) ([Marketplace](https://github.com/marketplace/actions/wait-for-terraform-plan-approval)) helps you use this service in a workflow.

 ## Usage